Har Mar Superstar faces further accusations, fallout from supporters

 In his statement, Tillmann denied the allegations: "It just didn't happen that way."

 The woman said that, at first, she didn't understand the gravity of what had happened.
 But in 2018 she told a friend, Rich Gill, about the incident.
 He posted a statement on Facebook that referenced but didn't name Tillmann.
-"It doesn't matter if you're playing to sold out crowds in the main room or booking a dive bar in a small town," wrote Gill, "behavior has to change."
+"It doesn't matter if you're playing to sold out crowds in the main room or booking a dive bar in a small town, behavior has to change," wrote Gill, program director of the Sound Unseen film fest.

 Another woman messaged him, asking if he was talking about Tillmann.
 "If so," she said, "#metoo."